 If you both LOVE to climb then you both understand when the other can think of nothing but the climb.
 That exciting point in time where nothing else matters except the holds, the moves and what you need to do to get there.

 It can get awkward when things go pear-shaped

 When you part ways and end up at the same crag weeks or months down the track, it really fucks with your head-space.
 For a while at least.
 It made focus almost impossible.
 Especially if it didn't end well.
 But like all things, it becomes easier to be resilient and carry on regardless.

 You lose a climbing partner

 It sucks.
 Plain and simple.
 To lose someone you trusted to literally catch you when you fell.

-You lose friends Depending on how long you are together, if you've made friends through them, you can kiss them goodbye.
+Depending on how long you are together: If you've made friends through them, you can kiss them goodbye.
 Which is why I stress the importance of climbing with your own friends and make your own independent of them.

 Climbing is a solo sport.
 But when the belaying isn't shared, it's hardly worth it.
 A little bit of selfishness is great.
 But if you're constantly belaying them on their project all day and only climb one or two warm-up routes, it's time to reassess.
 No matter how hard they climb or how attracted you are to that sexy body.
 Climbers (i.e you too) are known for being quite pretty independent people who have personal goals.

 Shared values are more important than shared interests.
 Maybe your values don't align well with theirs.
 Maybe you want/ don't want to have kids.
 Perhaps they are a really good belay.
 And that's it.